maxilevi/pygram/README.md

   ]
 }
 ```
-This config will post a scheduled image every time it's executed (I suggest using `cron` for this), using the defined tags on the `user123` account with the `pass123`.
+This config will post a scheduled image every time it's executed (I suggest using `cron` for this), using the defined tags on the `foo` account with the `bar`, with no extra caption.

 ## license
 (c) 2018 MIT License.
 Maxi Levi